Tai Tzu-ying: 2018–2019: Asian Games gold, second All England and Asian Champions

-In 2019, she reached the quarter-final stage of the Malaysia Masters, losing to the same opponent of last year and arch-rival Ratchanok Intanon in straight games.
-In March, she advanced to the final of the All England Open for the third straight time, however she unexpectedly lost to the Chinese Chen Yufei, after 11 straight victories over her.
-She came back and claimed back to back titles at the Malaysia Open and Singapore Open; beating the Japanese Akane Yamaguchi and Nozomi Okuhara respectively in the finals in straight games.
-In July, she was unable to defend her title at the Indonesia Open, after losing in the semi-finals to Akane Yamaguchi.
-Her jinx at the World Championships continued further after she lost to P. V. Sindhu of India in the quarter-finals in 3 games 21–12, 21–23, 19–21.
-This was her 5th straight quarter-final loss at the World Championships.
+In 2019, she reached the quarter-final stage of the Malaysia Masters, losing to the same opponent of the previous year and her arch-rival Ratchanok Intanon in straight games.
+In March, she advanced to the finals of the All England Open for the third straight time.
+However, she unexpectedly lost to the Chinese Chen Yufei, after 11 straight victories over her.
+She came back and claimed back-to-back titles at the Malaysia Open and Singapore Open, beating the Japanese Akane Yamaguchi and Nozomi Okuhara respectively in the finals in straight games.
+In July, she was unable to defend her title at the Indonesia Open after losing in the semi-finals to Akane Yamaguchi.
+Her jinx at the World Championships continued further after she lost to P. V. Sindhu of India in the quarter-finals in 3 games.
+This was her 5th straight quarter-finals loss at the World Championships.

-She reached the final of the China Open, where she lost to insurgent Carolina Marín in three games.
+Tai reached the finals of the China Open, where she lost to insurgent Carolina Marín in three games.
 She reached the semi-finals of the Korea Open.
-She claimed her third title of the year at the Denmark Open further defending her title there.
-She beat Nozomi Okuhara in straight games.

-She continued her good form and reached the semi-finals of the French Open and Fuzhou China Open.
-She competed at the World Tour Finals.
-In the group stage, she beat Ratchanok Intanon and Busanan Ongbamrungphan, and assured herself of a semi-final spot.
-She avenged her loss in the Group Stage to Nozomi Okuhara in the semi-final and reached the final again after three years.
-Despite a good performance, she couldn't stand right against Chen Yufei and lost the final with 21–12, 12–21, 17–21 scoreline.
+She aimed for her third title of the year at the Denmark Open and reached the finals again after three years.
+Despite a good performance, she couldn't stand right against Chen Yufei and lost the finals.